The Verb BE

 He is sleeping now.

-He was sleeping at three yesterday.
+He was sleeping at three o'clock yesterday.

 He will be sleeping at three tomorrow.